nussl/nussl/documentation/index.rst

 NUSSL
 =====
-nussl (pronounced "nuzzle") is a flexible python source separation library created by the Interactive Audio Lab at Northwestern University.
-It provides implementations of common source separation algoirthms in addition to an easy framework for adding new algorithms.
+nussl (pronounced "nuzzle") is a flexible python audio source separation library created by the Interactive Audio Lab at Northwestern University.
+It provides implementations of common source separation algorithms in addition to an easy framework for adding new algorithms.

 Installation